 Many fetal injuries can be caused by very unfortunate medical malpractice.
 This could include brain injuries like cerebral palsy and seizures, fractured bones, and erb’s and Klumpke’s palsy.
 A physician or obstetrician’s negligence can happen during childbirth or long before.
 Negligent prenatal care and negligence during childbirth can happen really anytime.

 Negligent prenatal care: The mother or fetus could be harmed during the pregnancy is negligent medical treatment is provided at any time.
 This could include a failure to diagnose a medical condition of the mother like diabetes, failure to identify birth defects, failure to identify ectopic pregnancies, or failure to diagnose a disease that could be contagious to the fetus.

 Negligence during childbirth: Common errors that could take place during childbirth include a failure to anticipate birth complications due to the baby’s large size or umbilical cord entanglement, failure to respond to signs of fetal distress, failure to order a C-section when one was appropriate, or incompetent use of forceps or a vacuum extractor.

 You should consider talking to an experienced lawyer if you have questions about whether a surgical error amounts to medical malpractice.
 These cases are very complex and the legal standards may go above and beyond what a typical person may understand.
 Your chances of success in a case will be much higher if you speak to a lawyer.
-Call WTW today for a consultation.
+Call Welebir Law today for a consultation.